Yasu3D/saturn.yasu3d.art/docs/sat_format.md

 There **can** be more than one `CHART_END` in a chart, but this is not recommended as it may lead to undefined behaviour.
 Current parsers scan line-by-line, so the last defined `CHART_END` will overwrite previous ones.

-Chart Ends define no other values.
+Chart ends define no other values.

 ```sat
 @GIMMICKS